melange-re/melange/docs/rfcs/0001-integration-with-dune.md

 both `bsconfig.json` workflow, as well as `dune` workflow.

-Finally, internal changes in Melange implementation to support Dune might make harder to incorporate upstream ReScript changes to Melange.
+Finally, internal changes in Melange implementation to support Dune might make harder to incorporate build system changes from ReScript in Melange.

 # Alternatives